icflorescu/mantine-contextmenu/README.md

 }
 ```

-Use the hook in your code:
+Use the `useContextMenu` hook in your code:

 ```ts
 // @todo add example here...